 Dearborn Memorial Park is located in a beautiful, rural area of Poway and is surrounded by numerous large trees that help to create a very peaceful setting.
 Dearborn Memorial Park is also an Endowment Care Interment property.
 An Endowment Care Interment is a one-time fee that is paid by residents when a gravesite is purchased.

-The mission of the Pomerado Cemetery District is to faithfully serving the community by compassionately embracing the bereaved; respectfully providing dignified interments; and eternally honoring the deceased.
+The mission of the Pomerado Cemetery District is to faithfully serve the community by compassionately embracing the bereaved; respectfully providing dignified interments; and eternally honoring the deceased.